betterscientificsoftware/bssw.io/Articles/Blog/ExperiencesIntegratingMOABAndVisIt.md

 Funding from OASIS (now part of [RAPIDS](https://rapids.lbl.gov)) and SciDAC ([FASTMath](https://sites.google.com/lbl.gov/scidacfastmathinstitute/home)) and [ECP](https://www.exascaleproject.org) has facilitated collaborations between developers of tools such as [VisIt](https://visit.llnl.gov) and [ParaView](https://www.paraview.org) and the broader scientific computing community.
 Examples include collaborations between developers of [VisIt](https://visit.llnl.gov) at LLNL and developers of I/O technologies such as [ADIOS/ADIOS2](https://adios2.readthedocs.io/en/latest/#) at ORNL, [BoxLib/AMReX](https://amrex-codes.github.io) at LBNL and [MOAB](https://sigma.mcs.anl.gov/moab-library/) at ANL.
 This article describes our experiences developing a MOAB [database plugin](https://visit-sphinx-github-user-manual.readthedocs.io/en/develop/data_into_visit/CreatingDatabasePlugin.html#creating-a-database-reader-plugin) for VisIt.
-Key differences in the two products' scientific data models and parallel execution paradigms have presented some interesting challenges requiring some innovative solutions.
+Key differences in the two products' scientific data models and parallel execution paradigms have presented several interesting challenges requiring innovative solutions.

 ## What are MOAB and VisIt?